Ibrahimovic-Mourinho Fall-Out Apparently Led To Man United Star’s Early Departure

 “I believe that Ibrahimovic isn’t actually injured, but [rather] he’s just been left out in the cold [by Mourinho]”, he noted during an interview with Telekom Sport Romania about a week before Ibrahimovic said adieu to England and headed to the West Coast.

-There could be some truth to this, as Ibrahimovic notably did fall out with Pep Guardiola during their time with Barcelona in the 2009/2010 season, leading to a swift transfer to AC Milan the following season and the Swedish superstar notably referred to this in his autobiography, Jag är Zlatan (I am Zlatan).
+There could be some truth to this, as Ibrahimovic notably did fall out with Pep Guardiola during their time with Barcelona in the 2009/2010 term, leading to a swift transfer to AC Milan the following season.
+The Swedish superstar notably referred to this in his autobiography, Jag är Zlatan (I am Zlatan).

 Mourinho hasn’t commented on these claims, but if true, it would be interesting as he and Ibrahimovic famously enjoyed a strong bond while the Portuguese tactician was in charge of Serie A side Inter during the 2008/2009 campaign.
 It was that good working relationship, a fact that Ibrahimovic also touched on in his autobiography, that many believed led to Mourinho successfully acquiring Sweden’s all-time top goalscorer on a free transfer at the start of the 2016/2017 season.